 2. Apply for a CSR (Certificate Signing Request).
 A CSR is essentially a request to apply for an SSL Certificate.

-Applications are done online, are simple, and are free - many SSL Certificate vendors offer this service, but if not, you can find plenty of good online CSR providers through a quick google search.
+Applications are done online, are simple, and are free - many SSL Certificate vendors offer this service, but if not, you can find plenty of good online CSR providers through a quick google search (yep, just google ”generate CSR SSL” or some variation).

 The CSR application will ask for a bunch of information such as “domain name”, “location”, “public key” and more.
 This information can all be found from the server test from Step 1.

-3. Once you have your CSR you submit your CSR to your SSL Certificate vendor of choice.
+3. Once you have your CSR from Step 2, you submit your CSR to your SSL Certificate vendor of choice from Step 1.

 The CSR should look something like: